FYI-PSA/ImageSudokuSolver/README.md

 ## Usage
 - Take a screenshot or a screen snip of your screen (as long as it clearly contains the grid and the grid is large enough to recognise the numbers.)
-- Save the file in the same `ImageSudokuSolver-master` directory as the rest of the files.
+- Save the file in the same `ImageSudokuSolver` directory as the rest of the files.
 - Run `main.py` (either by double clicking or by running it from a terminal)